Iyswariya-k/IoT-Smart-Helmet/README.md

 ## Overview

-The IoT Smart Helmet is an ESP32-based embedded system developed to enhance the safety of coal-mine workers.
-The system continuously monitors environmental conditions, worker health, GPS location, and fall detection, while transmitting real-time data to the Blynk IoT platform for remote monitoring and emergency alerts.
+The IoT Smart Helmet is an ESP32-based embedded system designed to improve coal-mine worker safety by continuously monitoring environmental conditions, worker health, GPS location, and fall detection.
+The system transmits real-time sensor data to the Blynk IoT platform for remote monitoring and emergency alerts.

 ---

 ## Objective

 - Enhance the safety of coal-mine workers through continuous monitoring.
-- Detect hazardous gases and abnormal environmental conditions.
+- Detect hazardous gas levels and abnormal environmental conditions.
 - Monitor worker health using heart rate and SpO₂ sensors.
 - Detect falls or injuries using an accelerometer.
 - Track the worker's real-time GPS location.